DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-In this prompt, this thinking section is designed for the model to read, but hard for the humans to read.
-The simple explanation is for the human to read.
-The idea is that the model uses its uninterpretable intelligence to create tokens that lead to a more intelligent reply.

 Copy and paste into your favorite AI chat and report back!

 ## Technical Advantages of (: Smile